1. Help Center Home

 • Various analytical tools' UTM tags should be added here as well to transfer data to those systems on demand.

-• Important: Avoid adding the tracking link here—only include the necessary data parameters for tracking purposes, those will be added to the tracking link automatically.
+• Important: Avoid adding the tracking link in the Tracking Tags section.
+Include only the necessary data parameters for tracking purposes — those will be added to the tracking link automatically.

 When is Conversion Tracking Considered Fully Enabled?